mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 https://drive.google.com/drive/u/1/folders/1D-VhVj-NgN3qgk3YEx4HZEozf_1UOGtE
  -->

-## Short Vignette illustrating shifts in scope of activity

-## Evolution of tool use analysed via scope of activity
+## Evolution of learning design / tool use analysed via scope of activity

+The process of designing a learning intervention took place over stages marked by short series of game making sessions and intervening periods.

+PROPOSAL -

+### Short vignette illustrating shifts in scope of activity

+Short vignette - GLOBAL OVERVIEW - screen shot - various screens - as user shifts.

+Menu - Game code - Game itself - resource - code example
+Perhaps Te - no talking as such.

-A description of the nested levels of activity via analysis of tools used.
+### Description of the nested levels of activity via analysis of tools used.

 REWRITE THE BELOW - CHANGE FOCUS TO TOOLS /RESOURCES

 Activity Theory allows researchers to identify intersecting or nested systems of activity with varied goals.
 Taking a holistic view of goals of the game making activity, we can identify the larger and smaller scale objectives of systems of varied scale.
 These include: